 Most courses in this program are taught in a classroom format typically during weekday evenings or Saturdays at the University of Calgary main or downtown campuses.
 Students attend activities outside of class to complete the Experiential Learning Component required in Level 2.

 Before enrolling in this Level 2 certificate, students must have completed the Certificate in Spanish Language and Culture – Level 1.
-Alternatively, students who have acquired a solid knowledge of Spanish (minimum of Spanish 4 equivalent)by taking courses at other schools, traveling, working or living in a Spanish-speaking country, must demonstrate the required knowledge of Spanish for the Level 2 certificate through oral and written assessment methods.
+Alternatively, students who have acquired a solid knowledge of Spanish (minimum of Spanish 4 equivalent)by taking courses at other schools, travelling, working or living in a Spanish-speaking country, must demonstrate the required knowledge of Spanish for the Level 2 certificate through oral and written assessment methods.

 Prior learning from other post-secondary institutions

-Advanced Standing* may be granted for equivalent, graded courses completed at other post-secondary institutions.
-Credit may be granted for up to a maximum of 30 hours towards this certificate.
+Advanced standing may be granted for equivalent, graded courses completed at other post-secondary institutions.
+Credit may be granted up to a maximum of 30 hours towards this program.Apply for Advanced Standing

-If you have completed requirements for another University of Calgary Continuing Education certificate, you may be able to transfer* some credits between programs.
-For details, please review the Transferability section in the certificate programs that you have completed.
+If you have completed requirements for another University of Calgary Continuing Education program, you may be able to transfer some credits to this program.
+For details, please review the "Credit towards other programs" information in the programs you have completed.
 To transfer credits, please contact a student advisor.

 For this certificate program, it is possible to have your knowledge of Spanish assessed to receive up to 30 hours of advanced standing.
 To receive this credit, you will need to demonstrate your knowledge of the Spanish language by challenging the final exam of a particular course.
 To apply for this type of prior learning assessment:

-*Note: The combined total of Transferability and Advanced Standing credits cannot exceed 60 hours for this certificate.
+The combined total of advanced standing and transferred credits cannot exceed 60 hours for this program.